241st Coast Artillery

 Location.
 41° 46.786′ N, 70° 30.928′ W. Marker is in Sandwich, Massachusetts, in Barnstable County.
 Marker can be reached from Scusset Beach Road, on the left when traveling east.
 Location is off the main road follow the trail at the marker that says Sagamore Hill Historic area.
 Touch for map.
 Marker is in this post office area: Sagamore Beach MA 02562, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Ready Rooms (about 400 feet away, measured in a direct
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Ready Rooms (about 400 feet away, measured in a direct line); Panama Mount

 More.
 Search the internet for 241st Coast Artillery.